ddevault/Patchy/README.md

 ## Compiling

 To compile Patchy, add `C:\Windows\Microsoft.NET\Framework\v4.0.30319` to your PATH.
 Run `msbuild` from the root of the repository to build.
+There are three different configurations.
+You can target a specific configuration with `msbuild /p:Configuration=<value>`.
+The three configurations are:

+* DEBUG: Default configuration.
+Builds everything with debugging symbols.
+* RELEASE: Optimizes code, removes debugging symbols.
+* PORTABLE: Does not build installer and related projects.
+Tweaks things slightly to work in a portable fasion.

 ## Contributing